It says all you need to know about its ineffective climate policies.

 The key takeaway from these principles is that the best way to protect the world’s tropical forests is to recognize and respect the legal and customary rights and self-determination of the communities who live in and care for them.
 This requires, at minimum, compliance with the internationally recognized right to Free, Prior and Informed Consent (FPIC), consultation on policies and operations that affect indigenous peoples and local communities, and accountability for rights violations.
 Yet not a single large asset management firm has an explicit policy or a publicly available set of guidelines on the issue.

-So, today we call on BlackRock to recognize the need to adopt a set of Principles on Forests, Land, and the Human Rights of Indigenous Peoples and Local Communities.
+So, today we call on BlackRock to recognize the need to adopt this set of Principles on Forests, Land, and the Human Rights of Indigenous Peoples and Local Communities.